wodby/docs/1.0/docs/stacks/opensmtpd/index.md

     RELAY_USER
     RELAY_PASSWORD
     ```
-    By default it utilizes TLS schema with port `587` that can be changed via `RELAY_PORT`.
+    By default, it utilizes TLS schema with port `587` that can be changed via `RELAY_PORT`.

 ## Changelog

 This changelog is for OpenSMTPD stack on Wodby, to see image changes see tags description on [repository page](https://github.com/wodby/opensmtpd/releases).

+### 2.0.4

+📜 OpenSMTPD now has `$RELAY_PROTO` to change relay protocol https://github.com/wodby/opensmtpd/pull/2

 ### 2.0.3